 In the ideal case the originating SP establishes the real-world identity of the customer by personal name, business name, e-mail and physical home or business address, tax ID or other government-conferred identifiers, payment accounts and credit history, etc. This allows the SP to track the responsible party for placing or receiving calls for commercial purposes, policy enforcement and other legal purposes.
 The real-world customer identity is typically associated with user names, customer equipment IDs, and/or other identifiers used in protocols and procedures at the UNI.

-TN-based identity
+TN-based caller identity